 - The earliest you can take penalty-free withdrawals is 59 ½; the penalty is an extra 10% on top of the taxes collected.
 However, there are some exemptions to the early withdrawal penalty- if you are permanently and totally disabled, if you lose your job at 55 or older, if you have medical expenses that exceed 10% of your modified adjusted gross income, with some divorce settlement types and if you die.
 1, 3

-If you want to explore investment accounts that would work for your personal or retirement goals, Scarlet Oak Financial Services can be reached at 800.871.1219 or contact us here.
+If you want to explore investment accounts that would work for your personal or retirement goals, Scarlet Oak Financial Services can be reached at 800.871.1219, or you can contact us here.
 To sign up for our weekly newsletter with the latest economic news, click here.

 Sources: